-There is therefore a growing demand for graduates in this field.
-Industries are supportive of furthering education of graduates and hence opportunities exist for graduates to pursue further educational qualifications.
+There is a demand for graduates in this field and industries are supportive of graduates pursuing further educational qualifications.

 Graduates may also apply for associate membership of the South African Chemical Institute (SACI).
 SACI is associated with the South African Council for Natural Scientific Professions (SACNASP).
 The following link refers: